EGYPTIAN ANTIQUITIES GUIDE

 The Seated Scribe

-The Seated Scribe, in Room 22 on the first floor of the Sully wing, is the work that most rewards real attention.
-Carved during the Old Kingdom, probably in the 4th or 5th Dynasty, around 2620 to 2350 BCE, it shows a seated figure in the familiar cross-legged posture, with a half-open papyrus resting on his lap.
-The sculpture measures 53.7 centimetres in height and is made of painted limestone with inlaid eyes of rock crystal, alabaster, and copper.
+Carved during the Old Kingdom, probably in the 4th or 5th Dynasty, around 2620 to 2350 BCE, the sculpture measures 53.7 centimetres in height.
+It is made of painted limestone, with inlaid eyes of rock crystal, alabaster, and copper.
 Those eyes are the crucial detail.
-They are what make the object feel uncannily present.
+They do not simply complete the face.
+They animate it.[3]

 The Great Sphinx